-General Electives, Concentration Courses, and the Strategic Intelligence Studies Program (21 credit hours)
+General Electives, Concentration Courses, and the Strategic Intelligence Studies Program

-Students in the College of Strategic Intelligence (CSI) have an option of selecting a strategic intelligence studies (SIS) program or focusing on a specific concentration topic.
+Students in the College of Strategic Intelligence (CSI) have the option of selecting a concentration or the Strategic Intelligence Studies (SIS) program.
+Students wanting a specific concentration should examine that concentration's requirements.
+In some cases, contingent upon the concentration requirements, students can pursue dual concentrations, and they earn dual concentration annotations on their transcripts.
 MSSI students are not required to select a concentration.
 Students who do not select a specific concentration are placed into the SIS program.
 This program is designed to expose students to a diverse array of intelligence topics while still providing a cohesive, structured academic experience.

-The college staff will try to accommodate students who request a specific concentration in the application and will send out notifications of enrollment status in the concentration prior to orientation.
+The college staff will try to accommodate students who request a specific concentration on their application and will send out notifications of enrollment status in the concentration prior to orientation.
 Students who seek a concentration at a later time will be accommodated on a space-available basis.